Editorial advisory

 Water Verdict

-Uvalde County receives a poor water quality assessment with a grade of F and a score of 30.5 out of 100.
+Uvalde County, Texas receives a poor water quality assessment with a grade of F and a score of 30.5 out of 100.
 The water supply has documented quality issues.
 Residents are strongly encouraged to use filtered or bottled water for drinking and to stay informed about utility improvement plans.
+The county's primary USGS gauge drains roughly 1,861 square miles of upstream watershed, giving local source waters a regional footprint.

 Violation Context

-Uvalde County has recorded 17 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Uvalde County, Texas show 17 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 64.5 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+For independent context, 9,496 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance